 Test your website on as many devices as possible: computer monitors, large laptops, smaller laptops, iPads, tablets, and smartphones.
 If you don't have access to so many different devices, you can emulate each device experience by going to your website on Google Chrome and pressing CTRL/CMD + SHIFT + I to open the developer console.
 From there you can select different devices and change the display window size to get a better idea of how your website will behave on different screen sizes.

 You also should be aware of how different browsers interpret the code you produce.
 The following website is a good tool that can help you find out which browsers support the features you're implementing on your site: Can I use | Support tables for HTML, CSS3, etc.

 Web Accessibility is the accessibility of a website to people with disabilities whether permanent or temporary.
 An accessible design needs to be easy for everyone, including users who have difficulty seeing or hearing and navigating websites.
-An accessible site will work well on all devices regardless of size, screen resolution, operating system etc., so that no one is left behind.
-In Webflow, you can implement accessibility without having to write any code at all.
+An accessible site will work well on all devices regardless of size, screen resolution, network speed, or operating system.

 Here are some ways to make your website more accessible:

 - Use a sans serif font for larger text like headlines and subheads

 - Add alt tags - or alternate textual descriptions of images on the site.
 Alt tags should be clear and useful.
 This will help people who have vision impairments but also helps search engines such as Google understand what an image is about so that they can show them in search results when someone searches for a topic related to the picture.